 Mr. Speaker, I think it is clear that there is a need for a dedicated boarding home for medical travel clients going through Rankin Inlet.
-It puts extra stress on patients when they fear they may be stuck and no place to stay if their flight is cancelled.
+It puts extra stress on patients when they fear they may be stuck with no place to stay if their flight is cancelled.

-It is my understanding that non-government entities proposed establishing a boarding home in Rankin Inlet, but the proposal was rejected.
+It is my understanding that a nongovernment entity proposed establishing a boarding home in Rankin Inlet, but the proposal was rejected.
 This is unfortunate because the infrastructure is ready to go and would fill a need.

-Will the minister reconsider his position with respect to establishing a medical boarding home in Rankin Inlet, and assure this House that he will give any new proposal his full consideration?
+Will the minister reconsider his position with respect to establishing a medical boarding home in Rankin Inlet and assure this House that he will give any new proposal his full consideration?
 Thank you, Mr. Speaker.

 Hon.
-John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) I'm unaware of any proposals that have been submitted and rejected, so, maybe if the member could, maybe after this sitting, the member and I can have a discussion?
-That's news to me that there would've been a proposal submitted.
+John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) I'm unaware of any proposals that have been submitted and rejected, so maybe after this sitting, the member and I can have a discussion.
+That's news to me that there would have been a proposal submitted.